Bradesco Shares

 - Latibex – Madrid Stock Exchange: Traded in Euros (EUR).
 The ticker is XBBDC.

-Bradesco branches do not handle share trading.
-To trade shares, you need to use a brokerage firm, such as Ágora Corretora S.A., which is part of the Bradesco group.
+Bradesco branches do not carry out share purchase and sale transactions.
+To trade shares, it is necessary to use a brokerage firm, such as Ágora Investimentos, which is part of the Bradesco group.

 Consultations to shareholding positions for inheritance purposes at Bradesco must be done by the executor of the estate.
 To this end, the executor must visit a Bradesco branch with the court-issued executor order and present the following personal documents, namely CPF, ID, and proof of residence.